 British Protestants residing in Brazil were able to appeal to other authorities in a different way.
 If British missionaries working in the dominions of the British Empire could in many cases benefit from their relations with imperial powers (Porter 2004), outside the realm of the formal empire they could appeal to diplomats and envoys when their personal safety or their properties were under threat.
 For example, Kalley appealed to George Buckley Matthew, British envoy in Brazil, when the police delegate of Rio de Janeiro refused to grant protection for his family and the members of his church, who had been threatened by Catholic protesters.
 Kalley emphasised in his letters to Matthew that all religious meetings were in accord with the laws of the empire and that the actions of the police delegate disrespected the constitution.
 Throughout the nineteenth century, these relations between British missionaries, British diplomats and Brazilian authorities were frequently denounced in the pages of Ultramontane periodicals, which associated missionary work with wider anti-Catholic conspiracies involving Freemasons and liberal intellectuals (Vieira 1980: 282–91).

 However, besides all these factors, the central element that represented the greatest threat to the circulation of Bibles and Christian literature in Brazil according to the BFBS records was Catholicism, which experienced a period of expansion and revival in the late nineteenth century.
 The process of conservative modernisation of the Catholic Church, which was initiated in the 1860s, involved the training and moralisation of the clergy and the renewal of the Catholic Church’s outward appearance.
-After the overthrow of the empire in 1889, which released the ecclesiastical hierarchy from burdensome state patronage, the Catholic Church in Brazil was able to intensify its connections with Rome and strengthen its internal structure by creating numerous seminaries, dioceses and bishoprics (Serbin 2005: 56).
-The Catholic Church also mobilised the laity in this process of reformation and enabled some people to engage in ecclesiastical work through charitable acts and the reconstruction of old parishes and cemeteries; these prestigious lay leaders were known as beatos and beatas.
+After the overthrow of the empire in 1889, which released the ecclesiastical hierarchy from burdensome state patronage, the Catholic Church in Brazil was able to intensify its connections with Rome and strengthen its internal structure by creating numerous seminaries, dioceses and bishoprics (Serbin 2006: 56).
+The Catholic Church also mobilised the laity in this process of reformation and enabled some people to engage in ecclesiastical work through charitable acts and the reconstruction of old parishes and cemeteries.
+These prestigious lay leaders were known as beatos and beatas.
 With the promulgation of the republican constitution in 1891, however, the Catholic Church lost its traditional control over public cemeteries and registrations of birth and marriage.
 This loss of temporal power, alongside the dissemination of Protestantism and Positivism, were depicted by the Ultramontane clergy and the engaged laity as perversions of the traditional social order (Della Cava 1968: 404–8).

 In the 1860s, reacting to the circulation of Evangelical Bibles in Brazil, the Bishop of Pará, Antonio Costa, and the Archbishop of Bahia, Dom Joaquim da Silveira, issued pastoral letters warning their flocks against the ‘mutilations and falsifications’ of the Protestant scriptures, enumerating all the sections that differed from the authorised Catholic Bible (Vieira 1980: 182–3, 189–92).
 Both the content and the language of these pastoral letters had widespread and long-lasting reverberations in Brazil and Portugal.